Bare Root Care Guide

 For best results, consider setting up automatic irrigation.
 Even with the best intentions, summer gets busy, and watering can easily be forgotten.
 A single line of drip irrigation over your row of pots ensures consistent moisture when your focus is elsewhere.

-A Special note on Ilex (Winterberry Holly)
+Ilex (Winterberry Holly)

-, and male plants are clearly marked.
+Winterberry Holly is dioecious, meaning male and female plants are separate.
+We ship one male plant for every ten females, and male plants are clearly marked.
 For best pollination and berry production, plant the male in the middle of the row or cluster of female plants.

 Now Reading:

-Bare Root Care Tips
+Bare Root Care Guide

 Next article